In this article we look at what animal products are commonly used in cosmetics and toiletries, the issues around these and how to find vegan products.

 - Beeswax and honey are used in shower gel, shampoo, skincare and make-up.
 Royal jelly from bees is also used in cosmetics and toiletries.
 (Watch out for beeswax also being listed as 'cera alba' instead.)

 - Carmine / cochineal is used as red colouring in make-up and products like shampoo and shower gel.
 The red pigment is from the crushed female cochineal insect.
+It is also often listed in beauty products using other names, including Cochineal Extract, Crimson Lake, Natural Red 4, C.I.
+75470, and E120

 - Collagen is a protein found in human and animal bodies, as well as some plants.
 It has been hyped up for skin care because it is supposed to give you "firmer, plumper, more youthful looking skin".
 While collagen can be vegan if produced from bacteria and yeast, it is more often from animal sources such as beef or fish.

-- Guanine is sometimes used in makeup to give a sparkly or glittery effect.
+- Guanine is sometimes used in make-up to give a sparkly or glittery effect.
 It comes from the scales of fishes.

 - Gelatine is used as a thickener and can be found in various toiletries and cosmetics.
 It's made by boiling up animal bones, tendons and ligaments in water.

-- Milk (and related products like lactose and whey) is used in shower gels, skincare and perfumes.
+- Milk (and related products like lactose and whey) is used in shower gels, soap, skincare and perfumes.

 - Shellac is a resin secreted by beetles, and mostly harvested in India and Thailand.
 It is used in nail varnish and hairspray to add shine and is used to bind mascara.
 It can also be found in skincare and perfumes and fragrances.
 The beetles are routinely killed when they get caught in the harvesting process.
 Some companies have now made a vegan version, which can confusingly also be called shellac.